 The Pro Tip: Be sure to crush the tomatoes when heating them on the stove.
 This will release their juices and create a thicker texture, according to Stephanie of I Am a Food Blog.

 The Hero Ingredient: Saffron threads.
 The spice is thought to be a powerful antioxidant, and it adds a lovely color and fragrance to any dish.

 The Pro Tip: Jenny of Spoon Fork Bacon likes to use grated pecorino Romano cheese to garnish this pasta dish.
 She explains that because it's made of sheep's milk, it has a stronger flavor that adds something special to the dish.

 The Recipe: Carbonara Pasta with Charred Brussels Sprouts

 The Hero Ingredient: Shiitake mushrooms aren't a traditional topping for carbonara, but they add a lovely flavor to this dish after they're sautéed and covered in creamy sauce.

 The Pro Tip: "Mixing the egg yolks into the pasta really, really well is the key," writes Heidi of Foodie Crush.
 This gives the sauce its body and keeps anything resembling a hard-boiled egg yolk out of your pasta.

 Spicy Sausage and Broccoli Orecchiette

 The Hero Ingredient: Delicious spicy Italian sausage earns this orecchiette recipe serious flavor points.
 The traditional meat has a strong taste that mixes nicely in the shelled pasta once ground up.

 The Pro Tip: Jessie of Life as a Strawberry suggests cooking the orecchiette in generously salted water for a true Italian flavor.
-It's a simple but important step you won't want to forget.
+It's a simple but important step.